KingProwl/PI2/README.md

 ## How to install and use

-1. Download the zip file
+1. Clone the repository or download the zip file
-1. With Node.js command prompt, navigate where you downloaded the file and go to the FMPnodejs folder using :
+1. With Node.js command prompt, navigate where you downloaded the file and go to the PI2 folder using :
 ```
-cd FMP-master
+cd PI2
 ```

 ***

 ## Install dependencies

-When you are in the FMP-master folder, you need to install express/bootstrap/nunjucks/mongoose using:
+When you are in the PI2 folder, you need to install express/bootstrap/nunjucks/mongoose using:

 ```
 npm install